onegreyonewhite/easyrest/README.md

     ```go
     func main() {
         // Create an instance of your plugin implementation
-        impl := &MyPlugin{}
+        impl := &MyCustomPlugin{} // Assuming MyCustomPlugin implements one or more interfaces

         // Define the plugins provided by this binary
         pluginMap := map[string]hplugin.Plugin{}

-        // Register DBPlugin implementation if provided
+        // Conditionally register implementations based on what MyCustomPlugin provides:

-        // Make sure 'impl' actually implements easyrest.DBPlugin
+        // If MyCustomPlugin implements easyrest.DBPlugin
-        pluginMap["db"] = &easyrest.DBPluginPlugin{Impl: impl}
+        // pluginMap["db"] = &easyrest.DBPluginPlugin{Impl: impl}

-        // Register CachePlugin implementation if provided
-        // Make sure 'impl' actually implements easyrest.CachePlugin
+        // If MyCustomPlugin implements easyrest.CachePlugin
-        pluginMap["cache"] = &easyrest.CachePluginPlugin{Impl: impl}
+        // pluginMap["cache"] = &easyrest.CachePluginPlugin{Impl: impl}

+        // If MyCustomPlugin implements easyrest.AuthPlugin
+        pluginMap["auth"] = &easyrest.AuthPluginPlugin{Impl: impl}

         // Serve the plugin(s)
         hplugin.Serve(&hplugin.ServeConfig{
             HandshakeConfig: easyrest.Handshake,
-            Plugins:         pluginMap,
+            Plugins:         pluginMap, // Only include the services this plugin binary actually provides
         })
     }
     ```
-    *Important:* Ensure your struct `impl` actually implements the methods for the interfaces you are registering (`DBPlugin` for `"db"`, `CachePlugin` for `"cache"`).
+    *Important:* Ensure your struct `impl` actually implements the methods for the interfaces you are registering.
+The keys `"db"`, `"cache"`, and `"auth"` are fixed and tell the EasyREST server which interface to expect.

 5.  **Build and Deploy:**
-    Build the plugin binary (e.g., `go build -o easyrest-plugin-mysql-redis`).
-The binary name should ideally follow the convention `easyrest-plugin-<type>` (e.g., `easyrest-plugin-mysql`, `easyrest-plugin-redis`).
-EasyREST will look for these binaries:
-    *   In the directories listed in your system's `PATH` environment variable.
-    *   In the current working directory where EasyREST is run.
-    *   In the same directory as the EasyREST executable itself.
-    *   It also checks for OS/Arch specific names like `easyrest-plugin-mysql-linux-amd64`.
+    Build the plugin binary.
+The naming convention is important for auto-discovery if a `path` is not specified in the server configuration:
+    *   For DB or Cache plugins, the name typically relates to the `uri` scheme (e.g., `easyrest-plugin-mysql` for `mysql://`).
+    *   For Auth plugins, the name should be `easyrest-auth-<key_name_in_config>` (e.g., if config has `auth_plugins: { myjwt: { ... } }`, the binary should be `easyrest-auth-myjwt`).
+    *   The server searches in `PATH`, current working directory, and the server's executable directory.
+OS/Arch specific names are also checked (e.g., `easyrest-auth-myjwt-linux-amd64`).

-    Alternatively, you can specify the exact path to the plugin binary in the EasyREST configuration file (`ER_DB_<NAME>_PATH` or `ER_CACHE_<NAME>_PATH`).
+    Alternatively, specify the exact path to the plugin binary in the EasyREST configuration file.

 6.  **Configure EasyREST:**
-    Update your EasyREST configuration (environment variables or config file) to use your new plugin, referencing the connection name you used in `main.go` (e.g., `mysql` if the binary is `easyrest-plugin-mysql`).
-    ```bash
-    export ER_DB_PRIMARY="mysql://user:password@tcp(host:port)/database"
-    # If the binary name doesn't match the type hint in the URI, or isn't in PATH:
-    # export ER_DB_PRIMARY_PATH="/path/to/your/easyrest-plugin-mysql-redis"

-    export ER_CACHE_PRIMARY="redis://host:port/0"
+    Update your EasyREST YAML configuration:
+    *   For DB/Cache plugins, use the `plugins` section.
+    *   For Auth plugins, use the new `auth_plugins` section, providing the necessary `settings` for your plugin's `Init` method.
+    ```yaml
+    # In your server's config.yaml

+    plugins:
+      # ... your DB/Cache plugin configurations ...
-    # export ER_CACHE_PRIMARY_PATH="/path/to/your/easyrest-plugin-mysql-redis"
+      # my_database:
+      #   uri: "customdb://..." # Assuming your plugin handles 'customdb'
+      #   path: "/path/to/your/easyrest-my-custom-plugin" # If it also serves DB

+    auth_plugins:
+      my_auth_instance_name: # This name is used for auto-discovery if path is empty (easyrest-auth-my_auth_instance_name)
+        path: "/path/to/your/easyrest-my-custom-plugin" # Or specify path directly
+        settings:
+          # Settings specific to your MyCustomPlugin's Init method
+          api_key_secret: "some_secret_value_for_auth"
+          # ... other settings
     ```

 ---